allenyin/allen_wireless/README.md

 In the waveform window, teal lines separate each plot, and purple lines represent 0 -- the signal level of seen by the reference electrode.

 Below the channel selection, four tabbed panes may be selected - `rasters`, `spikes`, `sort`, and `file`.
-Displayed in the previous screenshot is the `raster` page, which includes the signal-chain and raster-display configurations.
+Displayed in the previous screenshot is the `raster` tab, which includes the signal-chain and raster-display configurations.

 The `gain` and `AGC target` settings configure signal-chain parameters of the firmware onboard the RHA-headstage.
 The signal-chain consists of a series of stages that processes the samples from the ADC, all preceeding the spike template matching step.